So you’ve decided to get into vinyl records. Great! In our humble opinion, music on vinyl is the most rewarding listening experience of all.

 So what’s the difference between a turntable and a record player?

-Well, there’s a little history behind this that we’ll get to later in the article, but to start, here’s the consensus view by today’s standard:
+In all seriousness, there’s a little history behind the differences and why the terms are often interchangeable, but to start, here’s the consensus view by today’s standard:

 A turntable is a stand-alone device designed to play your records and send the signal out to your HiFi system for amplification.
 The core components are as follows: